fixture-py/fixture/docs/source/using-loadable-fixture.rst

 Django
 ++++++

-Django support for loading datasets work with `django version 1.0.2 <http://www.djangoproject.com/download/>`_.
+Django support for loading datasets work with `django version 1.0.2 <http://www.djangoproject.com/download/>`_ or greater.
 Here's a quick example of how you use it:

 .. currentmodule:: fixture.loadable.django_loadable